 A middle market investment bank is one of the broader categories under investment banking operations.
 The other categories are bulge bracket banks and boutique banks.

-Middle market investment banks are distinguished from the others due to the following attributes:
+Middle market investment banks are distinguished from the others by the following attributes:

-- Deal size – size of dealings or transactions with mid-market firms range from $10M to $500M
+- Deal size – Deals or transactions with mid-market firms generally range from $10M to $500M

-- Services – services offered include the following: merger and acquisition advisory services, debt and equity capital fundraising, and restructuring
+- Services – Services offered include the following: merger and acquisition advisory services, debt and equity capital fundraising, and corporate restructuring

 How are Middle Market Investment Banks Classified?

-Mid-market firms are generally classified into the following three groups:
+Mid-market firms are generally classified into the following three categories:

-- National full-service middle market firms – expanded their services to combine investment banking, wealth management, equity research, and brokerage and private equity.
+- National full-service middle market firms – Expand their services to combine investment banking, wealth management, equity research, and brokerage and private equity services.
 Examples are William Blair & Co., Piper Jaffray, and Robert W. Baird.

-- National Advisory-only firms – primarily include big accounting firms that provide merger and acquisition advisory services in addition to audit and accounting services.
+- National Advisory-only firms – This category primarily includes big accounting firms that provide merger and acquisition advisory services in addition to audit and accounting services.
 Examples are Ernst & Young, PricewaterhouseCoopers, Deloitte, and KPMG.

-- Single-industry specialists – focus their services on one industry of middle market companies, such as: real estate, healthcare, consumer products, and retail services.
-Example is Brown Gibbons Lang & Co.
+- Single-industry specialists – Focus their services on middle market companies within a single industry, such as real estate management companies or retail stores.
+May also be sector-specific rather than industry-specific – e.g., healthcare, consumer products.
+An example is Brown Gibbons Lang & Co.